NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 • Table View

-NAPLEX Pass Rates for 2021-2024
+NAPLEX Pass Rates for 2023–25

 Graduates of ACPE-Accredited Programs

-How To Check Your NAPLEX Results
+How to Check Your NAPLEX Results

 By submitting an application for the NAPLEX, you authorize NABP to release your exam results to your state’s pharmacy board.
 Unless NABP has withheld or invalidated your exam results, NABP will forward them to the board from which you are seeking licensure, as well as any jurisdiction to which you have requested NAPLEX score transfer.